header

 Sold out

-INFANTRY CHASSEURS OF THE IMPERIAL GUARD FIRST EMPIRE: SOLDIERS FROM STRASBOURG CARDBOARD FIGURINE painted by the WURTZ family, second third of the 19th century, circa 1815-1848.
+INFANTRY HUNTERS OF THE IMPERIAL GUARD FIRST EMPIRE: SOLDIERS OF STRASBOURG CARDBOARD FIGURINE GOUACHE PAINTED BY THE WURTZ FAMILY, SECOND THIRD OF THE 19TH CENTURY, AROUND 1815-1848.
 31156-3

-Two infantrymen, Height from the base of the pedestal to eye level 8.5 cm.
+Two pedestrians, height from the base of the base to eye level 8.5 cm.

 Mounted on a wooden base.